rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 ```

-Add sample datas into your database:
+Add sample data into your database:

 ```bash
 $ mariadb -u NEW_USER_NAME -p NEW_DATABASE_NAME